ersanjeevkm/delivery-biling/README.md

 # STTING UP IN YOUR PC

-In billing.py at delivery billing directory file search for <PC usr name> in the whole file and change it to the USER NAME in your pc.
+In billing.py at delivery billing directory file search for "<PC usr name>" in the whole file and change it to the USER NAME in your pc.

 Copy the "delivery bills" directory to your PC's desktop and "delivery billing" directory to your D:/ drive